 This program will use the Python break statement inside the While loop to exit from the iteration.

-In this example, We initialized the value of i as: i = 0 at the beginning of the code.
-Then, within this, we check for the condition whether i is less than or equal to 10 or not.
-Finally, inside the While loop, we placed the If condition to test whether i is equal to 4.
+In this example, We initialized the value of i as i = 0 at the beginning of the code.
+Then, within this, we check for the condition of whether i is less than or equal to 10 or not.
+Finally, inside the While loop, we placed the If condition to test whether i equals 4.

-If the condition is false, it will skip this iteration.
+If the condition is false, the Python break statement will skip this While loop iteration.
 Next, it prints that number as output (In Our case, 0, 1, 2, 3) using the following print function.

 If this condition (i == 4) is True, then the break one will execute, and the iteration will stop at that number without printing the following print function.